junyanz/iGAN/README.md

 [[Github]](https://github.com/junyanz/CatPapers) [[Webpage]](http://people.eecs.berkeley.edu/~junyanz/cat/cat_papers.html)

 ## Acknowledgement
 * We modified the DCGAN [code](https://github.com/Newmu/dcgan_code) in our package.
-Thanks the authors for sharing the code.
+Thanks to the authors for sharing the code.
 Please cite the original [DCGAN](https://arxiv.org/abs/1511.06434) paper if you use their models.
-* This work was supported, in part, by funding from Adobe, eBay and Intel, as well as a hardware grant from NVIDIA.
+* This work was supported, in part, by funding from Adobe, eBay, and Intel, as well as a hardware grant from NVIDIA.
 J.-Y. Zhu is supported by Facebook Graduate Fellowship.